CyberSource/cybersource-rest-client-ruby/docs/TokenApi.md

 api_instance = CyberSource::TokenApi.new

-token_id = "token_id_example" # String | The Id of a token representing a Customer, Payment Instrument or Instrument Identifier.
+token_id = 'token_id_example' # String | The Id of a token representing a Customer, Payment Instrument or Instrument Identifier.

 post_payment_credentials_request = CyberSource::PostPaymentCredentialsRequest.new # PostPaymentCredentialsRequest |

 opts = {
-  profile_id: "profile_id_example" # String | The Id of a profile containing user specific TMS configuration.
+  profile_id: 'profile_id_example' # String | The Id of a profile containing user specific TMS configuration.
 }

 begin